Orienting undirected phylogenetic networks: Orienting an undirected phylogenetic network given the root and the desired in-degrees

-First assume that there exists an orientation~$N^r$.
-We prove that Algorithm~\ref{alg:nonbinary_orientation} will find~$N^r$.
-To see this, we first show that for any vertex~$v^*$ processed by Algorithm~\ref{alg:nonbinary_orientation}, all edges incident to~$v^*$ obtain the same orientations as in~$N^r$.
-So suppose for a contradiction that this is not the case, and let~$v^*$ be the first vertex processed by Algorithm~\ref{alg:nonbinary_orientation} for which at least one of its incident edges is not oriented as in~$N^r$.
-Immediately before~$v^*$ is processed, it has~$d^-_N(v^*)$ incoming oriented edges and at least one incident unoriented edge.
-The incoming oriented edges are oriented the same way as in~$N^r$, because the other endpoints of these edges have already been processed and, by the choice of~$v^*$, all previously processed vertices have their incident edges oriented in the same way as in~$N^r$.
-Algorithm~\ref{alg:nonbinary_orientation} orients all other edges incident to~$v^*$ away from~$v^*$.
-These edges are also oriented away from~$v^*$ in~$N^r$, since~$N^r$ is an orientation and~$v^*$ is required to have indegree~$d^-_N(v^*)$.
-This contradicts the assumption that at least one edge incident to~$v^*$ does not obtain the same orientation as in~$N^r$.
-Hence, we have shown that if there exists an orientation~$N^r$, any vertex processed by Algorithm~\ref{alg:nonbinary_orientation} will have all its incident edges given the same orientation as in~$N^r$.
-This implies that in fact every edge oriented by Algorithm~\ref{alg:nonbinary_orientation} is given the same orientation as in~$N^r$.
-To prove that Algorithm~\ref{alg:nonbinary_orientation} returns~$N^r$, it remains to show that every non-leaf vertex is processed by the algorithm (and thus every edge is given the same orientation as in~$N^r$).
+First suppose that there exists an orientation~$N^r$ of $(N, e_{\rho}, d^-_N)$.
+We will prove that Algorithm~\ref{alg:nonbinary_orientation} returns~$N^r$.
+To see this, we first show that if a vertex of $N_\rho$ is processed by Algorithm~\ref{alg:nonbinary_orientation}, then every edge incident to this vertex obtains the same orientation as in~$N^r$.
+Assume, for a contradiction, that this is not the case, and let $v$ be the first vertex processed by Algorithm~\ref{alg:nonbinary_orientation} for which at least one of its incident edges is not oriented as in~$N^r$.
+Immediately before $v$ is processed, it has $d^-_N(v)$ incoming oriented edges and at least one incident unoriented edge.
+By the choice of $v$, the incoming oriented edges of $v$ are oriented the same way as in~$N^r$ because the other end-vertices of these edges have already been processed.
+Algorithm~\ref{alg:nonbinary_orientation} orients all other edges incident to $v$ away from $v$.
+These edges are also oriented away from $v$ in $N^r$, since~$N^r$ is an orientation and $v$ is required to have in-degree $d^-_N(v)$.
+This contradicts the assumption that at least one edge incident to $v$ does not have the same orientation as in~$N^r$.
+It follows that if there exists an orientation~$N^r$ of $(N, e_{\rho}, d^-_N)$, then every vertex processed by Algorithm~\ref{alg:nonbinary_orientation} has all its incident edges assigned the same orientation as in~$N^r$.
+To prove that Algorithm~\ref{alg:nonbinary_orientation} returns~$N^r$, it remains to show that every non-leaf vertex is processed by the algorithm.

-So suppose for a contradiction that Algorithm~\ref{alg:nonbinary_orientation} stops without having processed all non-leaf vertices.
-Let~$P$ be the set of vertices that have been processed at this point, let~$E'$ be the set of all edges with exactly one endpoint in~$P$, and let~$V'$ be the set of vertices not in~$P$ that are incident to an edge in~$E'$.
-Any edge~$e \in E'$ is incident to one processed vertex~$u \in P$ and one unprocessed vertex in~$V'$.
-It follows that~$e$ must be oriented away from~$u$, and this is necessarily the same orientation given to~$e$ in~$N^r$.
+Assume that Algorithm~\ref{alg:nonbinary_orientation} stops without having processed all non-leaf vertices.
+Let~$P$ be the set of vertices of $N_{\rho}$ that have been processed at this point.
+Let~$E'$ be the set of all edges of $N_{\rho}$ with exactly one end-vertex in~$P$, and let~$V'$ be the set of all vertices of $N_{\rho}$ not in~$P$ that are incident to an edge in~$E'$.
+Every edge~$e \in E'$ is incident to one processed vertex $u\in P$ and one unprocessed vertex in~$V'$.
+By construction,~$e$ is oriented away from~$u$ and, by the previous argument, $e$ has the same orientation in $N^r$.